red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

 5. Replace drive with new drive.

-6. Log back into the correct OCP node.
-Identify the device name for the new drive.
-The device name could be the same as the old drive but the `by-id` should have changed unless you are just reseating the same drive.
+6. Log back into the correct OCP node and identify the device name for the new drive.
+The device name could be the same as the old drive (i.e., sdb) but the `by-id` should have changed unless you are just reseating the same drive.

     ```
     sh-4.4# lsblk